Protein-Boosted Pastina Soup

 Italian pastina soup (aka Italian penicillin) is a comforting and simple pasta/soup that is a staple in Italian households.
 Some versions are made simply with tiny pasta stars (pastina) and homemade chicken broth.
 Other versions are more similar to a chicken noodle soup with chicken and mirepoix veggies (onion, celery, and carrots).
 Giada adds frozen peas to her version!

-Like any traditional dish, there are many varieties and in this protein-boosted pastina, we’re cooking the pastina in bone broth, which adds incredible rich and creamy flavor and a nice boost of protein.
+Like any traditional dish, there are many varieties, and in this protein-boosted pastina, we’re cooking the pastina in bone broth, which adds incredibly rich and creamy flavor and a nice boost of protein.
+Then, right after it’s done cooking, we stir in whisked eggs to add in another dose of protein and nutrients.
+It’s…

 Bowl of pastina with a spoon

-• Pastina – The star of this dish!
-Pastina is a tiny pasta that can come in many different shapes, often times little tiny stars.
+• Pastina: Pastina is a tiny pasta that can come in many different shapes, often times little tiny stars.
 It is the smallest pasta variety and is also sometimes called stelline.
+You can find it in Italian specialty markets or order it online, or if you live in an area with an Italian population, you might be able to find it in your local grocery store (I couldn’t find it at my conventional grocery stores in Minneapolis).

 Bowl of pastina soup